CZEMacLeod/C3D.Extensions.Aspire.IISExpress/README.md

 - `None` means do not attach the debugger.
 - `Environment` sets the environment variable `Launch_Debugger_On_Start` to `true`.
 This is checked for by a `PreApplicationStartMethod` which will attempt to launch a debugger.
-- `VSJITDebugger` uses a hook to use `vsjitdebugger.exe` to launch and attach a debugger to IIS Express after it starts.
+- `VisualStudio` uses a hook and COM to get the running IDE and attach the debugger to IIS Express after it starts.

-Unfortunately, it is not generally possible to attach the currently running instance of VisualStudio.

 ## Known Issues
 - The `$(SolutionDir)\.vs\$(SolutionName)\config\applicationhost.config` file is not checked in as part of the source so you will probably have to manually select each web application and run it once manually to setup the appropriate information.